ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 !!! note "Configuring user credentials for different customers"

-    If your installation [supports multiple sites](https://doc.ibexa.co/projects/userguide/en/latest/personalization/use_cases/#support-for-multiple-websites) with different customer IDs, for example, to provide separate recommendations for different language versions of the store, you can store all credentials in the same file:
+    If your installation [hosts multiple sites](https://doc.ibexa.co/projects/userguide/en/latest/personalization/use_cases/#hosting-multiple-websites) with different customer IDs, for example, to provide separate recommendations for different language versions of the store, you can store all credentials in the same file: